animatedmax/spring-data-geode/src/main/markdown/reference/serialization.md

 trying to first locate a bean definition as a wiring template and otherwise falling back to auto-wiring.

-For more details about wiring functionality, see [Wiring Declarable Components](../index.html#apis-declarable) in _Spring Data for GemFire Reference Guide_.
+For more details about wiring functionality, see [Wiring `Declarable` Components](data.html#wiring-declarable-components) in _Working with GemFire APIs_.

 To use the Spring Data for GemFire `Instantiator`, declare it as a bean, as the following example shows: